Working day adjusted (2005 = 100)

 Regulation (EC) № 223/2009 on European statistics (article 20, paragraph 4) of March 11, 2009, stipulates establishing common principles and guidelines to ensure the confidentiality of data used for the production of European statistics and the access to those confidential

 |Confidentiality - data treatment|

-The date for publication of statistical information is given in the Release Calendar presenting the results of the statistical surveys carried out by the National Statistical Institute, which is available on NSI website.
-The indices of construction production are published 37 - 40 days after the reference month.
+At the national level - according to the terms set out in the Release Calendar presenting the results of the statistical surveys carried out by the National Statistical Institute.
+The turnover indices are published about 37 - 40 days after the end of the reference month.

 |Release calendar access|

-The data are published on the NSI website, section Business statistics - Short-term Business Statistics - Monthly date in accordance with the Law on Statistics and the European Statistics Code of Practice respecting the professional independence and aimed at objectivity, transparency and equal treatment of all consumers.
+Data are published on the NSI website, section Business statistics in accordance with the Law on Statistics and the European Statistics Code of Practice respecting the professional independence and aimed at objectivity, transparency and equal treatment of all consumers.

 |Frequency of dissemination|

 NSI publishes regular monthly press release Turnover indices 37 - 40 days after the end of the month.